TheMrMilchmann/AE2CCBridge/README.md

    a list of objects that can be crafted by the ME system

+### `getIssuedCraftingJobs`

+Returns a list of unfinished crafting jobs issued by the peripheral.

+#### Returns

+1. `{ { state = string, jobID = string, systemID? = string }... }` – a table with
+   a list of objects for each unfinished job issued by the peripheral.

+#### Remarks

+For a job to be included in the output, its state must either be `SCHEDULED` or `STARTED`.
+If the job has started running, an additional `systemID` is field is included.
+This ID is the ID given to the running job by the ME system (opposed to the `jobID` which is local to a peripheral).

 ### `scheduleCrafting(type, id, amount [, cpu])`

 Schedules a crafting job.